grtcdr/joblog/README.md

 The next time you use `joblog`, the `completing-read` interface will make suggestions based on the existing content of your `joblog-file` which could save you some typing time and keep your file consistent.

 You can use `joblog-visit` to jump into your `joblog-file` and makes changes directly, for example, to delete an item or change the job title.
-It's just text, just be careful to respect the rules of the file format, see Format section for more information.
+It's just text, just be careful to respect the rules of the file format, see the next section for more information.

-Type `M-x customize-group SPC joblog RET` to consult all of Joblog's customization options.

 # Format